Route 66 part 1: Chicago to Springfield | Illinois Road Trip

 For me, this wasn’t simply a road trip — it felt like a quiet pilgrimage.
 Crossing America had been a dream tucked away for years, hidden beneath responsibilities and everyday routines.
 But sometimes, a small inner voice whispers, “It’s time.”
 And so, with our old car packed and our hearts surprisingly light, we set off.

 We stood before the Route 66 “Begin” sign in downtown Chicago — a small sign, yet a powerful symbol.
 Behind us, the city hummed with its usual rhythm, but in that moment time seemed to slow.
 Walking past familiar places — the Bean at Millennium Park, Crown Fountain, and the soaring skyline — I felt a mix of excitement and calmness, as if I were both leaving and returning at once.
+The urban energy of Chicago serves as a dramatic launchpad for the historic highway.
+Standing beneath the iconic "Begin" sign felt less like a simple start and more like a symbolic shedding of the urban hustle.
+The metallic curves of the Cloud Gate (The Bean) and the interactive nature of the Crown Fountain represented the modern, vibrant America we were leaving behind, while the open road promised the nostalgic past.
+This contrast—between the towering, glossy city and the humble two-lane road—is what makes the Illinois start so powerful.
+It grounds the entire journey in a moment of significant transition.

 There was something liberating about that morning.
 The weight I had carried for so long felt lighter, as if the simple act of stepping onto this road opened a small window of freedom inside me.
 The anticipation of the unknown made me feel almost childlike again — curious, hopeful, and ready.

 As we drove out of Chicago and into Illinois, the scenery shifted from city streets to quieter landscapes.
-We passed through Joliet, Pontiac, and Springfield, stopping at some of Route 66’s beloved icons: the Route 66 Hall of Fame Museum in Pontiac, the Abraham Lincoln Presidential Museum in Springfield, and the towering Gemini Giant, standing under the wide Illinois sky.
-Each stop carried echoes of the past — stories of travelers who once followed the same hopeful road west.
+We passed through Joliet, Pontiac, and Springfield, stopping at some of Route 66's beloved icons.
+Each stop carried echoes of the past—stories of travelers who once followed the same hopeful road west.

 Somewhere along that long stretch of highway, I realized that the meaning of this journey wasn’t tied to reaching Santa Monica.
 It lived in the simple moments — the sound of wind through open windows, sunlight flickering across the dashboard, and the quiet presence of forgotten towns slowly passing by.